cristianocaon/ttu-adv-os-runtime-profiling/README.md

 To run the program, clone this repository to your local environment: `git clone https://github.com/cristianocaon/AOS_project.caon.git`

-Change directory to the repository: `cd aos_project`
+Change directory to the repository: `cd aos_project`.

+If needed, download the dependencies mentioned below.

-Run main script: `python3 init.py`
+Run main script: `python3 init.py`.

+User/system-level information will show up for each of the running conditions:

+1. Running QuickSort alone
+2. Running MergeSort alone
+3. Running both concurrently

+## Dependencies

+- psutil: psutil (process and system utilities) is a cross-platform library for retrieving information on running processes and system utilization (CPU, memory, disks, network, sensors) in Python.
+Run `pip install psutil`.
+- humanize: This modest package contains various common humanization utilities, like turning a number into a fuzzy human-readable duration ("3 minutes ago") or into a human-readable size or throughput.
+Run `pip install humanize`.